Lisbon, Unforgettable week in Portugal – One Day Travel Guide

 Lisbon is one of the Cities in Portugal that attracted me most, with its Language Portuguese that with some Spanish similarities which I’m culturally influenced.
 Also, know as Lisboa for Portuguese people, this city is very rich it filled with wonderful places and beautiful kind people, very friendly and helpful.

-To start of my adventure in this incredible Country, I’ll tell you first what did I’ve planned for this trip.
+To start my adventure in this incredible Country, It was my first time, I’ll tell you first what did I’ve planned for this trip.

-From the City Center itself you can see this city is really vibrant, colorful, and very welcoming.
-I also brought this little book for travel guide called Cartoville Lisbon (french version) but as for me I do like to follow this booklet just for city map reason not to be lost in worse case scenario.
+From the City Center itself, you can see this city is really vibrant, colorful, and very welcoming.
+I also bought this little book for travel guide called Cartoville Lisbon (French version) but as for me, I do like to follow this booklet just for city map reason not to be lost in worse case scenario.

-I didn’t buy any prepaid ticket for visiting museums or tours or other stuffs online for this vacation.
+I didn’t buy any prepaid ticket for visiting museums or tours or other kinds of stuff online for this vacation.

-For the first day, We ask a full City Map from the reception at the hotel and inquire some details about the place,
+For the first day, We ask a full City Map from the reception at the hotel and ask some details about the place,

 - Where to eat,